nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Updating a task : `update`
 Update the date/time for a task<br>
-Format: `update INDEX/TASKNAME [at/from STARTTIMEDATE] [to/by ENDTIMEDATE]`
+Format: `update INDEX/TASKNAME [at/from START_TIMEDATE] [to/by END_TIMEDATE]`

 > Replaces the start and end times of the task at the specified index
-> If taskname is entered, tasks are sought out in the same way the `find` command does.
+> If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
 Matching names and their indices are then displayed.
 The user can then proceed with updating using the index of the appropriate task.
-> Omitting STARTTIMEDATE will remove STARTTIMEDATE from the task
+> Omitting START_TIMEDATE will remove START_TIMEDATE from the task
-> Omitting ENDTIMEDATE will remove ENDTIMEDATE from the task
+> Omitting END_TIMEDATE will remove END_TIMEDATE from the task

 Examples:
-* `update 1 13/09/2016 5pm`
+* `update 1 at 13/09/2016 5pm`<br>
-  `Meeting from 13/09/2016 4pm to 13/09/2016 6pm` will be replaced with `Meeting at 13/09/2016 5pm`
+> `Meeting from 13/09/2016 4pm to 13/09/2016 6pm` will be replaced with `Meeting at 13/09/2016 5pm`
 * `update b*y* from 13/09/2016 4pm to 13/09/2016 6pm`
-  Lists tasks matching `b*y*` for the user to choose from
+> Lists tasks matching `b*y*` for the user to choose from

 #### Marking a task as complete : `complete`
 Marks a task as complete.<br>
 Format: `complete INDEX/TASKNAME`

 > Marks the task at the specified index as complete
-> If taskname is entered, tasks are sought out in the same way the `find` command does.
+> If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
 Matching names and their indices are then displayed.
 The user can then proceed with marking a task as complete using the index of the appropriate task.

 Examples:
 * `complete 1`